ochlupin/react-using-callbacks-to-pass-information-lab-nyc-web-100818/README.md

 # React Using Callbacks to Pass Information Lab

 ## Objectives

 1. Practice using state, props, and events
 2. Practice using callbacks to effect change up and down the component tree

 ## Introduction

-In React, **props** are used to pass information _down_ the component tree, from parents to children.
-In order to propagate information in the opposite direction, we can use callback functions that are passed from parent components to children.
+In React, **props** are used to pass information _down_ the component tree, from parents to children. **In order to propagate information in the opposite direction, we can use callback functions that are passed from parent components to children.**

-This allows the callback to be _owned_ by a different component than the one invoking it.
-Once invoked, the callback can effect change in the component that owns it, instead of the component that called it.
+This allows the **callback to be _owned_ by a different component than the one invoking it**.
+Once invoked, **the callback can effect change in the component that owns it, instead of the component that called it**.

 For this lab, we have three components: